pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

   </tr>
   <tr>
     <td>to_array</td>
     <td>Converts a value into an array object with an empty array as default.
-Single values are converted into arrays with single element.</td>
+Single values are converted into arrays with a single element.</td>
   </tr>
   <tr>
     <td>to_array_with_default</td>
     <td>Converts a value into an array object with a specified default.
-Single values are converted into arrays with single element.</td>
+Single values are converted into arrays with a single element.</td>
   </tr>
   <tr>
     <td>list_to_array</td>
     <td>Converts a list into an array object, with an empty array as default.
-Strings with comma-delimited values are split into array of strings.</td>
+Strings with comma-delimited values are split into an array of strings.</td>
   </tr>
   <tr>
     <td>to_nullable_array</td>